joelhenryclark123/blog/src/posts/post-10.md

 # Books
 I'm reading Ryan Holiday's *The Obstacle is The Way*, which is awesome.
 It's firing me up and making me feel like I can accomplish anything.
 I'm also reading Growth Hacker Marketing, which is enlightening, to say the least.

 Last week, I finished *Hooked*, which had a great ending.
 I enjoyed the investment part, and the benevolence analysis framework.
-I think with Beaver, it helps people and I use it, which is a great intersection.
+Beaver helps people, and I use it, which is a great intersection.

 Last night, I finished *Slaughterhouse-five*, the first fiction novel I've read cover-to-cover in over 7 years.
 It rocked!
 Next up on the fiction docket, Neil Gaiman's *American Gods*.
 I'm excited to get lost in a long novel.